platadani/TipKitDemo/README.md

 <img width=250 src="Assets/example.png">
 <br>

-Demonstration of use of the new component for displaying directions in apps with swiftui introduced in iOS 17: TipKit
+Demonstration of use of the new component for displaying tips in apps with swiftui introduced in iOS 17: TipKit

 ##### Apple documentation: <a>https://developer.apple.com/documentation/TipKit</a>